vvaltchev/tilck/README.md

 kernel's unit tests.

 #### Hardware support
-While the kernel uses a fair amount of legacy hardware like the 8259 PICs for IRQs, the legacy 8254 PIT for the system timer, the legacy 16550 UART for serial communication, and the 8042 kb controller, it has support for some recent hardware features (when available) like SSE, AVX and AVX2 fpu instructions, PAT, sysenter, enumeration of PCI Express devices (via ECAM) and, above all, **ACPI** support via ACPICA.
-In particular, ACPI is used to receive power-button events, to reboot or power-off the machine, and to read the current parameters of machine's batteries (when implemented via ACPI control methods).
+While the kernel uses a fair amount of **legacy hardware** like the 8259 PICs for IRQs, the legacy 8254 PIT for the system timer, the legacy 16550 UART for serial communication, the 8042 kb controller, the 8237 ISA DMA, and the Sound Blaster 16 sound card (QEMU only), it has also support for some **recent hardware** features like SSE, AVX and AVX2 fpu instructions, PAT, i686 sysenter, enumeration of PCI Express devices (via ECAM) and, above all, **ACPI** support via ACPICA.
+ACPI is currently used to receive power-button events, to reboot or power-off the machine, and to read the current parameters of machine's batteries (when implemented via ACPI control methods).

 #### File systems
-Tilck has a simple but full-featured (both soft and hard links, file holes, memory mapping, etc.) **ramfs** implementation, a minimalistic **devfs** implementation, read-only support for FAT16 and **FAT32** (used for initrd) allowing memory-mapping of files, and a nice **sysfs** implementation used to provide a full view of ACPI's namespace, the list of all PCI(e) devices and Tilck's compile-time configuration.
+Tilck has a simple but full-featured (both soft and hard links, file holes, memory mapping, etc.) **ramfs** implementation, a minimalistic **devfs** implementation, read-only support for FAT16 and **FAT32** (used for initrd) allowing memory-mapping of files, and a **sysfs** implementation used to provide a full view of **ACPI's** **namespace**, the list of all PCI(e) devices and Tilck's compile-time configuration.
 Clearly, in order to work with multiple file systems at once, Tilck has a simple **VFS** implementation as well.

 #### Processes and signals
 While Tilck uses internally the concept of thread, multi-threading is not currently exposed to userspace (kernel threads exist, of course).
-Both fork() and vfork() are properly implemented and copy-on-write is used for fork-ed processes.
-The waitpid() syscall is fully implemented (which implies process groups etc.).
+Both `fork()` and `vfork()` are properly implemented and copy-on-write is used for fork-ed processes.
+The `waitpid()` syscall is fully implemented (which implies process groups etc.).
 However, the support for signals is limited to using the default action or ignoring the signal, except for the SIGSTOP and SIGCONT signals which do what they're actually supposed to do.